 - On-camera Cheating Techniques to Look Great on Video

 Remember to keep your film day easy, light, and fun with proper planning.
-It will it make for a better onscreen experience (for you as the presenter) but more importantly, it makes for a better viewing experience for your audience.
+It will make for a better onscreen experience (for you as the presenter) but more importantly, it makes for a better viewing experience for your audience.

 If you have a question or you what me to cover a topic for you let me know.
 I’m always listening!